What are white spots on the tooth ?

 White spots before Treatment with ICON

 ...and the same teeth after the ICON Treatment.

 Molar Incisive Hypomineralization.
 When brownish white spots appear on the anterior teeth and also molars.

-Depending on the severity, loss of tooth structure, increased caries risk and higher sensitivity (temperature, touch) may occur.
-The whitish-yellowish to brownish stains are also an esthetic burden, especially in the anterior region.
+Depending on the severity, there may be loss of tooth structure, increased risk of caries, and increased sensitivity (temperature, touch).
+The whitish-yellowish to brownish spots are also an aesthetic burden, especially in the anterior region.
 The cause of MIH is still unclear.
 In science, causes before and after birth are considered.

 Therapy of MIH